 I was choosing to “get something else done” rather than focusing on making sure that he would sit there and eat.
 He was at the age where everything else was more interesting than eating and I was feeding his curiosity with this bright screen right next to his head.

 I began to reflect back and think about when the last time I sat down for an entire feeding without my phone, and I couldn’t think of one, not a single one!
 I then began to think of other free moments I had.
 Every single one of these moments I found myself realizing that there was always a phone in my hand.

-At that moment I decided I needed a Phone Detox, especially while nursing!
+At that moment I decided I needed a Phone Detox, especially while breastfeeding!

-Have you done this as a nursing mom?
+Have you done this as a breastfeeding mom?